lsimopoulos/lsimopoulos.github.io-hugo/content/post/hosting_hugo_on_github_pages.md

 +++
 date = "2017-06-14T17:35:12+02:00"
+archives = ["2017/06"]
 categories = ["hugo"]
 tags = ["hugo","git hub pages","hosting"]
-title = "Host Hugo on github pages" author = "Leonidas Simopoulos" menu = ""
+title = "Host Hugo on github pages" author = "Leonidas Simopoulos"
 +++

 This is my first post.
 I used hugo to make this blog.
 I totally recommend it.
 It's really quick to create a blog without the need to install anything extra(no plugins etc).

-It took me soIme time to figure out how to host the blog on github pages.
+It took me some time to figure out how to host the blog on github pages.
 I was struggling to deploy the hugo generated static website in github via /docs folder on master branch.
 It didn't work.
 Apparently it does not work having docs folder and hugo code on the same branch.
 The docs folder needs to be in a repo that it does not have name username.github.io.
 Then I decided to separate the hugo code and generated output in two different repositories.
 I decided to follow the approach of hosting Personal/Organization Pages from [Hugo website](https://gohugo.io/tutorials/github-pages-blog/).